huggingface/hub-docs/docs/hub/ollama.md

 ## Custom Quantization

-By default, the `Q4_K_M` quantization scheme is used.
+By default, the `Q4_K_M` quantization scheme is used, when it's present inside the model repo.
+If not, we default to picking one reasonable quant type present inside the repo.

 To select a different scheme, simply add a tag:

 ```sh
 ollama run hf.co/{username}/{repository}:{quantization}